-22 May, Mary, Next Generation Forensics: Changing the role DNA plays in the justice system, Harvard University Science Policy Blog (November 9, 2018), available at: https://sitn.hms.harvard.edu/flash/2018/next-generation-forensics-changing-role-dna-plays-justice-system/ (Last visited Jan.
-29, 2024.
+May, Mary, Next Generation Forensics: Changing the role DNA plays in the justice system, Harvard University Science Policy Blog (November 9, 2018), available at: https://sitn.hms.harvard.edu/flash/2018/next-generation-forensics-changing-role-dna-plays-justice-system/ (Last checked June 19, 2023)

-testing had been previously performed and results had not excluded the defendant to a significant degree.
-District Attorney's offices and Courts could easily conclude that DNA testing on previously untested pieces of evidence might lead to alternative suspects but would not conclusively show that no juror would have voted to convict.23
+had been insufficient evidence to arrest a suspect.
+It is not as helpful in cases where DNA testing had been previously performed and results had not excluded the defendant to a significant degree.
+District Attorney's offices and Courts could easily conclude that DNA testing on previously untested pieces of evidence might lead to alternative suspects but would not conclusively show that no juror would have voted to convict.

-Finally, physical evidence in current criminal cases is often subjected to testing before trial, rendering post-conviction testing unnecessary.
-Law enforcement agencies and/or district attorney's offices test evidence, knowing that modern jurors expect scientific testimony.24 In the event law enforcement and/or a District Attorney's Office does not test physical evidence, defense attorneys are more consistent about requesting and courts are more consistent about granting DNA testing prior to trial, in the event that test results might be exclusionary.
-Thus, there are fewer and fewer recent cases where post-conviction DNA testing is even necessary.
-While wrongful convictions will continue to occur, it is likely that they will not involve as many cases where there is physical evidence subject to post-conviction testing.
+Finally, defense attorneys are more consistent about requesting and courts are more consistent about granting DNA testing prior to trial, in the event that test results might be exclusionary and law enforcement previously had not tested the evidence.
+Thus, there are fewer recent cases where post-conviction DNA testing is even necessary.
+While wrongful convictions will continue to occur, it is likely that they will not involve as many cases where there is physical evidence subject to DNA testing.

 UHIP volunteers to work on non-DNA forensic cases (e.g. - hair microscopy, bite mark analysis, etc.) but is rarely needed to look into them, given the number of conviction integrity units, organizations, and law firms already reviewing them.
 UHIP occasionally receives requests pertaining to non-DNA forensic evidence from inmates who have been contacted by the Texas Forensic Science Commission (TFSC) about the possibility of an issue pertaining to forensic evidence presented in their cases.
 In its correspondence, TFSC suggested that the inmate contact an attorney or innocence project.
 When this type of request occurs, UHIP follows its normal protocols with respect to screening, investigation, and litigation.
 When reviewing non-DNA forensic cases, UHIP must examine both the veracity of the testing and testimony, and the weight the forensic evidence presented at trial.
-Even if UHIP identifies an issue with the forensic testing and/or testimony, a conviction
+Even if UHIP identifies an issue with the forensic testing and/or testimony, a conviction would stand if there was other evidence presented at trial that still could have resulted in a conviction.

-23 For example, take a case where a woman was sexually assaulted, then strangled to death with a piece of rope.
+&lt;sup>21 For example, take a case where a woman was sexually assaulted, then strangled to death with a piece of rope.
 There were no witnesses to the crime.
 DNA testing on pieces of evidence taken from the sexual assault kit indicated that the probability that semen taken from vaginal swabs is consistent with anyone but the defendant was 1 in 1,327,000,000,000.
 The rope was not tested at the time of trial, because there was an insufficient physical sample from the rope available for testing.
 Even though recent advances in DNA technology would permit testing on skin samples taken from the rope, identifying a different suspect might only indicate that someone else handled the rope at an unknown point in time.
 At most, it could be theorized that both parties were present during the time of the crime.
 Subsequent testing would not conclusively exonerate the inmate, since previous DNA testing did not exclude him.